firasmidani/amiga/docs/_posts/2020-03-23-installation.md

     `pip install -r requirements.txt`

-    `conda install -r requirements.txt`  only if you are using `Anaconda`.
+    `conda install -f requirements.txt`  only if you are using `Anaconda`.

 - If you are using `Anaconda` and `GPy` installation fails or results in an error, you can try:

+    `conda config --add channels conda-forge`
     `conda install -c conda-forge gpy`